-- (A) Red Dog-A card game, utilizing only community cards, played with a deck or multiple decks of cards dealt from a shoe, whereby a player wagers as to whether or not the third card dealt will have a value which lies between the first two (2) cards that were previously dealt.
-The player is paid based upon the spread between the first two (2) cards dealt (also known as "Acey Deucey"); - (B) Regulatory and review agency-Any United States classification society or its agents recognized by the United States Secretary of Transportation under authority of 46 U.S.C.
-3316(c)(1) to conduct inspections, make examinations of and issue certificates for vessels of the United States. - (C) Relative-Spouse, parents, grandparents, children, siblings, uncles, aunts, nephews, nieces, fathers-in-law, mothers-in-law, sons-in-law, daughters-in-law, brothers-in-law and sisters-in-law, whether by whole or half blood, by marriage, adoption or natural relationship, and their dependents; - (D) Riverboat gaming operation-The conducting of gaming and all related activities including, without limitation, the purveying of food, beverages, retail goods and services, and transportation, on a riverboat and at its support facilities; - (E) ROM-Read-only memory; and - (F) Roulette Wheel-A game played on a horizontal rotating wheel where players can bet on which compartment a nonmetallic ball may come to rest.
+- (A) Regulatory and review agency-Any United States classification society or its agents recognized by the United States Secretary of Transportation under authority of 46 U.S.C.
+3316(c)(1) to conduct inspections, make examinations of and issue certificates for vessels of the United States; - (B) Relative-Spouse, parents, grandparents, children, siblings, uncles, aunts, nephews, nieces, fathers-in-law, mothers-in-law, sons-in-law, daughters-in-law, brothers-in-law and sisters-in-law, whether by whole or half blood, by marriage, adoption or natural relationship, and their dependents; - (C) Riverboat gaming operation-The conducting of gaming and all related activities including, without limitation, the purveying of food, beverages, retail goods and services, and transportation, on a riverboat and at its support facilities; and - (D) ROM-Read-only memory.